Visyond/website-hugo/site/content/pricings/pricing-page.md

             cardButtonURL: '#contactUs'
             isButtonContactUs: false
             isButtonEnterprise: true
-          featuresListHeader: 'Get everything, plus:'
+          featuresListHeader: 'You can request:'
           featureslist:
-            - title: Selective sharing
+            # - title: Advanced sharing
-              tooltip: >-
+            #   tooltip: >-
-                Share only specific worksheets and/or dashboards with internal or external viewers.
+            #     Share only specific worksheets and/or dashboards with specific people to view or edit.
-            - title: Embed dashboards
+            # - title: Embed dashboards
-              tooltip: >-
+            #   tooltip: >-
-                Share dashboards and presentations with a large audience by embedding them on any web page.
+            #     Share dashboards and presentations with a large audience by embedding them on any web page.
-            - title: Request White Labeling
+            - title: White Labeling
               tooltip: >-
                 White label the platform, and maintain your brand identity when serving your team or clients.
 Billed separately.
-            - title: Request on-premises installation
+            - title: On-premises installation
               tooltip: >-
                 Install Visyond on your server.
 Billed separately.
           planCardIcon: /img/pricing/ADVANCED.png